rcy0228/azure-spring-cloud-training/07-build-a-spring-boot-microservice-using-mysql/README.md

 ```
 ## Task 3 : Bind the MySQL database to the application

-As we did for CosmosDB in the previous exercise, create a service binding for the MySQL database to make it available to Azure Spring Cloud microservices.
+As we did for CosmosDB in the previous exercise, create a service binding for the MySQL database to make it available to Azure Spring Apps microservices.

-1. Navigate back to Azure Portal, From the resource group **spring-apps-workshop-<inject key="DeploymentID" enableCopy="false"/>**, select the Azure Spring Cloud instance named **azure-spring-apps-lab-<inject key="DeploymentID" enableCopy="false"/>**.
+1. Navigate back to Azure Portal, From the resource group **spring-apps-workshop-<inject key="DeploymentID" enableCopy="false"/>**, select the Azure Spring Apps instance named **azure-spring-apps-lab-<inject key="DeploymentID" enableCopy="false"/>**.

 2. Click on Apps under **Settings**.